Tamaraw: Conservation

 Due to the decline of the B. mindorensis population, various Philippine laws and organizations have been created towards the conservation of the species.
 In 1936, Commonwealth Act No. 73 was enacted by the then-Philippine Commonwealth.
 The act specifically prohibited killing, hunting, and even merely wounding tamaraws, with an exception noted for self-defense (if one were to be attacked by an agitated individual) or for scientific purposes.
 The penalties were harsh enough to include a hefty fine and imprisonment.

 In 1979, an executive order was signed creating a committee specifically geared towards the conservation of the tamaraw; it was referred to as a "source of national pride" in the said order.
 The Tamaraw Conservation Project was also established in 1979.
 The organization has successfully bred a tamaraw, nicknamed "Kali", in captivity in 1999.
 In 2001, Republic Act 9147, or the Wildlife Resources Conservation and Protection Act was enacted to protect the tamaraw and other endemic species from hunting and sale.
 During the 1970s, a gene pool was established to preserve the tamaraw's numbers.
 However, the project was not successful, as only one offspring, named "Kali", was produced.
-As of 2011, Kali is the only surviving animal in the gene pooling project.
+As of 2011, Kali was the only surviving animal in the gene pooling project.
 The project was also not improved as the Protected Areas and Wildlife Bureau showed that the tamaraws were already breeding in the wild.
 Cloning was not implemented for conservation as the Department of Environment and Natural Resource argued that such measures would diminish the genetic diversity of the species.

 A small subpopulation of tamaraws has been found within the confines of the Mt.
 Iglit Game Refuge and Bird Sanctuary on Mindoro.

 As of May 2007, B. mindorensis is on Appendix I of the Convention on International Trade in Endangered Species, where it has been since the species was first put on the list on January 7, 1975.
 With the listing, CITES recognizes the species as critically endangered and threatened with extinction.
-Thus, international commercial trade in the species or any derivatives of which, such as meat or horns, is considered illegal.
+Thus, international commercial trade in the species or any derivatives of it, such as meat or horns, is considered illegal.
 While commercial trade in the species is prohibited, exchange for noncommercial reasons, such as scientific research, is allowed.

 The 2002 Presidential Proclamation 273 set October as a "Special Month for the Conservation and Protection of the Tamaraw in Mindoro.".

-As of April 2019, according to June Pineda, Tamaraw Conservation Program coordinator of the Department of Environment and Natural Resources, the latest count at Mounts Iglit-Baco National Park in Occidental Mindoro showed 466 to 494 tamaraws, lower than 2018’s 523 animals.
+As of April 2019, according to June Pineda, Tamaraw Conservation Program coordinator of the Department of Environment and Natural Resources, the latest count at Mounts Iglit-Baco National Park in Occidental Mindoro showed 466 to 494 tamaraws, lower than 2018's 523 animals.